 In the comments below, I’d love to hear from you.

 - Have you already tried this technique before?

-- How did you feel afterwards, and what changes happened in your language learn process?
+- How did you feel afterward, and what changes happened in your language learning process?

 - What’s keeping you from doing these simple exercises?

 I love learning about new techniques in self-learning.